Full question:

 Answer:

-(1) A marriage is void because either of the parties to the marriage has a living husband or wife; and
+- The marriage is void because one spouse has a living husband or wife.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.